brunonevado/vcf2fas/README.md

     -reference: reference genome/transcriptome used.
     -vcfs: text file with path to vcf file(s) to use.

-Ouput: 1 fasta file per contig named 'contig_name.fas' to current folder.
+Output: 1 fasta file per contig named 'contig_name.fas' to current folder.

 Requirements:
     BIO++ (bpp-core and bpp-seq libraries)